jonathancdb/Volume_Medicine/README.md

 Welcome to the Volumetric Analysis in Medicine!

-This software is designed specifically for medical professionals, allowing you to select an anatomical structure on a CT scan as well as visualize and calculate its volume with ease.
+This software is designed specifically for physicians and researchers, enabling the user to select and visualize anatomical structures on a CT scan and calculate their volume with ease.

-VolumetricAnalysis_Medicine intends to provide physicians and researchers a greater ability to analyze and describe complex patient anatomy.
-This tool provides physicians the ability to select an anatomical feature, isolate it from surrounding tissue, and visualize it in 3 dimensions.
-The code further allows the user to describe the selected anatomy, such as but not limited to volume, cubic volume, and dimensions.
+VolumetricAnalysis_Medicine intends to provide a greater ability to analyze and describe complex patient anatomy.
+For the latter, this tool allows the user to describe the selected anatomy, such as but not limited to volume, cubic volume, and dimensions.

 ## Instructions for Usage